Setagaya Boroichi, the winter feature in Tokyo, has been held for about 440 years

-It began to be held at the end of the year as an agricultural tool market for farmers in 1578, after that the farmers’ working clothes and the used one for “Waraji” (straw sandals) became cheaply sold, so it came to be called “Boroichi”.
-It continues for more than 430 years, it is a winter seasonal event designated as Tokyo Metropolitan intangible folk cultural properties.
+It is the origin of “Setagaya Boroichi” that began to be held at year end as an agricultural tool market for farmers in 1578.
+After that the farmers’ working clothes and the used one for “Waraji” (straw sandals) became cheaply sold, so it came to be called “Boroichi”.

 |Event Name||Setagaya Boroichi|